 With 24MP, the X-A3 offers a higher resolution than the 1300D (17.9MP), but the X-A3 has smaller individual pixels (pixel pitch of 3.92μm versus 4.31μm for the 1300D).
 Yet, the X-A3 is a somewhat more recent model (by 5 months) than the 1300D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-A3 provides a faster frame rate than the 1300D.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-A3 provides a faster frame rate than the 1300D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1300D vs Fujifilm X-A3